TikeDev/dreaming-spanish-importer/README.md

 ## How it Works
 Open the video page or play a track on a supported web player and an <img width="24" alt="Ñ Dreaming Spanish add button" src="https://github.com/user-attachments/assets/4b63cd4f-3505-48f6-bae6-41062e0e77b0"/>
  button appears in the controls.
-When you click it, it captures the video/track info and the current timestamp and automatically submits it to your Dreaming Spanish "outside hours."
+When you click it, it captures the video/track info and the current timestamp and quickly opens a tab to automatically submit the info to your Dreaming Spanish "outside hours."

 See **[demos](https://github.com/TikeDev/dreaming-spanish-importer/tree/main/demos)** for more screenshots!